This summer, join us for one of our professional development workshops for educators.

 July 23 – 27

 K-12 educators working in Maryland schools are invited to a hands-on research experience.
 Participants will spend three days at the National Archives in College Park, and will participate remotely for two days.
 Choose a research topic and explore primary sources from the Library of Congress and the National Archives.
 Work with electronic resources, learn about the National History Day 2019 theme, and complete your own mini research project to take back to your classroom.
+Funded by a grant from the Library of Congress to Maryland Humanities.

 THIS WORKSHOP IS FULL